 Our Board of Directors met 14 times during 2017.
-Except for Mr. Akin who became a director in May 2017, each director attended at least 75% of the aggregate of the total number of meetings held by the Board of Directors and the total number of meetings held by those committees of the Board of Directors on which such director served.
+Except for Mr. Akin who became a director in May 2017, each director attended at least 75% of the aggregate of the total number of meetings held by those committees of the Board of Directors on which such director served.